Identifying Causal Effects Using Instrumental Variables from the Auxiliary Dataset: Identification

-where $D_{11}$ and $D_{12}$ are the corresponding block matrices of the variance matrix $D$:
+where $\boldsymbol D_{11}$ and $\boldsymbol D_{12}$ are the corresponding block matrices of the variance matrix $\boldsymbol D$:

-\end{thm} As discussed below Assumption \ref{A1}, the control function projection $C(A)$ can be obtained using the auxiliary dataset $\mathcal{O}_1$.
+\end{theorem} As discussed below Assumption \ref{A1}, the control function projection $C(A)$ can be obtained using the auxiliary dataset $\mathcal{O}_1$.
 Once we have derived the projection $C(A)$, we can directly perform a regression of $Y$ on $h(A)$ in the dataset $\mathcal{O}_2$.
-The coefficient of $g(A)$ can then be used to identify the causal parameter $\alpha$.
-The theorem essentially requires that either the instrument or the outcome is missing completely at random (MCAR), namely, $R\indep (Z,A,Y)$.
-However, our situation is more complex, and the conventional MCAR framework, which limits the analysis to the subpopulation with $R=1$, cannot be directly applied~\citep{rubin1976inference}.
-This complexity arises due to the fact that missing data often center around the presence of a variable.
-In our specific case involving two variables, when $R=0$, we only observe $Y$ but not $Z$, whereas for $R=1$, we only observe $Z$ but not $Y$.
+The coefficient of $\boldsymbol g(A)$ can then be used to identify the causal parameter $\boldsymbol \alpha$.
+The theorem essentially requires that either the instrument or the outcome variable is missing completely at random (MCAR), namely, $R\indep (Z,A,Y)$.
+However, our situation is more complex compared to the traditional MCAR framework.
+Whether restricted to the subpopulation with $R=1$ or $R=0$, we cannot obtain a complete observed dataset, making it challenging to directly apply standard missing data analysis methods \citep{rubin1976inference}.
 To partially relax this MCAR assumption, we will address the same identification issue even when the selection indicator $R$ depends on certain observed variables, as discussed in Section \ref{relax}.
+By the way, we provide the following Corollary to include baseline covariates $W$ into analysis.